packagist/private-packagist-docs/docs/mirrored-repositories.md

 ##### Can't remove a repository with existing packages

 To prevent accidental data loss, you must explicitly choose to delete a repository's packages during the deletion process.
 If you want to keep the packages, disable the repository instead.

+## See Also

+- [Mirroring Magento Marketplace Packages](mirror-magento-marketplace) - Detailed walkthrough for setting up Magento Marketplace mirroring
+- [Composer Authentication](composer-authentication) - Authentication token types and their permissions